kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 ## Content language

-By default, the bundle uses eng-GB for creating all multilingual entities (contents, contentTypes, users, etc...).
+By default, the bundle uses the first language in the list of languages set up for the current siteaccess for creating all multilingual entities (contents, contentTypes, users, etc...).
 In order to create content in a different language, either specify it in your yml definition files (recommended), or use a command-line switch.